Independent Living vs. Assisted Living

 Payment method: Nursing care likely covered by Medicare, Medicaid, Aid and Attendance benefits, or private insurance.
 Other amenities will have to be paid privately (unless Medicaid).

-Benefits: Daily care, caregiver relief and sense of community.
+Benefits: Daily care, caregiver relief, and a sense of community.

 Example profiles of independent living vs. assisted living